stvvt/migrations-gui/README.md

 ## Intro

 Schema migration is always an important part of application development process.
-A great tool for automating this process is [CakeDC's Migration Plugin](https://github.com/CakeDC/migrations).
+A great tool for automating this process is [CakeDC Migration Plugin](https://github.com/CakeDC/migrations).
 Check its page if you need more information about schema migrations or how to use Migration Plugin from command line.
 However, a number of hosting plans don't allow SSH nor any other access to command line.
 In this case you could use this plugin to review and apply yours or teammates' generated schema migrations.